rrreynaldo/comp3310-assignment-2/README.md

 - Error Message - All the error message resources that are encoded with the code `3` based on the RFC1436 definition.

 Similarly, the directory are divided into two category:
-- Internal - are directory that has the same address and port that are specified when running the crawling code
+- Internal - Directories with the same address and port specified when running the crawling code
-- External - are directory that has the same address and port that are specified when running the crawling code
+- External - Directories with different address and port compared to those specified when running the crawling code

-External directory are not crawled, only internal directory are transversed.
+Only internal directories are traversed; external directories are not crawled.

 # Code Concept and Logic
 ## Code Algorithm to Crawl the Server